 Take genomic data, for instance.
 Geisinger assistant professor of genomic medicine Nephi Walton, MD, told Healthcare IT News that there’s already lots of valuable genomic data available — just not where medical practitioners can access it.
 “You have tons of data that tells you how [patients are] going to react to medications, what things they’re going to have to look out for in the future,” he explains, “and it just doesn’t go anywhere right now.”

-Vendors in the healthcare sector are integrating with embedded business intelligence (BI) solutions to turn their products into highly connective data hubs.
+Vendors in the healthcare sector are integrating with embedded business intelligence (BI) tools and solutions to turn their products into highly connective data hubs.

 This means that SaaS companies don’t have to be at the leading edge of medical research to support the PMI.
-Vendors in the healthcare sector are integrating with embedded business intelligence (BI) solutions to turn their products into highly connective data hubs.
+Vendors in the sector are integrating with embedded business intelligence healthcare solutions to turn their products into highly connective data hubs.
 BI facilitates data sharing between systems, fosters better medical insights, and can even be leveraged to improve data quality, all of which culminates in better care.
-Here’s how BI is already helping to make medicine more precise.
+Here’s how BI tools in healthcare are already helping to make medicine more precise.

 One of the virtues of business intelligence software is its ability to connect to a myriad of data source types.
 Exago BI, for example, connects to more than a dozen different types of databases (structured and unstructured) as well as more than a half-dozen different object types, including tables, views, stored procedures, database functions, parameterized SQL statements, web service methods, and .NET assembly methods.
 This kind of connective flexibility makes it possible to pull data from a wide breadth of systems into one central hub, such as a SaaS application.